berkaygediz/json-orders/README.md

 ## Introduction

-This code example demonstrates the structure of an e-commerce application with JavaScript.
+This code example demonstrates the structure of an e-commerce application with TypeScript.
 It contains data for products, customers, and orders, and it calculates the total amount paid for each order, considering a KDV rate of 20%.

 ## Data Structure